Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/File System/Read and display HTML file from SD card.rst

 |image03|

 Next, on a device connected to the same network, use a web browser to open the address provided in the serial monitor.
 The following web page will be displayed.

+.. note:: The device and ameba board must connect to the same network in order to access to the demo html page.

 |image04|